tianlinxu312/dgcit/README.md

     --test="power"
     --n_samples=1000
 ```
-For more parameter settings, please see train.py file.
+For more baseline models and parameter settings, please see train.py file.

 ## Illustration of conditional independence testing with double GANs